witwit/ws/README.md

 A tool which helps you to build, document and test web projects.

-> :warning: As long as we are in a prerelease phase we recommend you to use a fixed prerelease version of `ws` in your projects.
+> :warning: If you use prereleases you should use a fixed prerelease version of `ws` in your projects.
 (E.g. `"@mercateo/ws": "1.0.1-41"` would be good, `"@mercateo/ws": "^1.0.1-41"` would be bad.)
-As long as we use prereleases breaking changes can happen from time to time.
+Every new prerelease could be breaking.

 # Is this a build tool?